 - Malware under Health can alert you to the presence of malicious, foreign content or code

-- Search queries under Traffic provides insight into what search keywords Google ranks your blog or site on
+- Search queries under Traffic provide insight into what search keywords Google ranks your blog or site on

-- HTML Improvements under Optimization highlights many of the most common webpage structural problems that can affect the user experience
+- HTML Improvements under Optimization highlight many of the most common webpage structural problems that can affect the user experience

 - Author stats under Labs gives great insight into how your content is shared and viewed online even if it is published on a different domain